pedroculque/leanplum_flutter/README.md

 ## Getting Started

+The Leanplum Flutter plugin allows you to access to the GDPR methods from the Dart code.

 Nevertheless, the configuration of the SDK must still be done at the android and iOS app level.

 A [Flutter application](https://github.com/pculque/leanplum_flutter) is available on github to show you a concrete implementation.